a-h-ismail/auto-setup/README.md

 chmod +x *.sh
 ```

 After writing your configuration and extra scripts/files, run the setup script: `sudo ./setup`.

-Make sure that the working directory is that of the script.
-It also expects root permissions so you should store it and associated scripts safely.
+It expects root permissions so you should store it and associated scripts safely.